 In 2013 Smith had funding award from the Arts Council International Development Fund to return to Sweden which gave her the opportunity to build on previous work and deepen her connections across northern Europe.
 In 2013 she was successful in her application to the Ruwenzori Sculpture Foundation for a residency in Uganda, this residency helped shape her understanding of our relationship with land.

-These international residencies strengthened Smith’s appreciation of our environment, one that had already been strongly formed by living and working in the YDNP.
+These international residencies strengthened Smith’s appreciation of our environment, one that had already been strongly formed by living and working in the Yorkshire Dales National Park.
 Walking the land is an important part of her practise.

-Following on from these Smith applied and was granted an Arts Council Award in 2016 – this award will support her activity to explore our changing and deep rooted relationship with the natural world using a variety of new materials to create a series of sculptural installations.
-Collaboration is central to this project, Smith will extend her creative vision by collaborating with two Manchester based artists – a sound artist/engineer – Caro C www.carosnatch.com and lighting artist Elisa Artesero – www.elisaartesero.com The realisation of this work will be an exhibition at the Yorkshire Dales National Park Museum in Hawes – the Dales Countryside Museum – in October 2016 – www.dalescountrysidemuseum.org.uk
+Following on from these Smith applied and was granted an Arts Council Award in 2016 – this award supported her activity to explore our changing and deep rooted relationship with the natural world using a variety of new materials to create a series of sculptural installations.
+Collaboration was central to this project, Smith extended her creative vision by collaborating with two Manchester based artists – a sound artist/engineer – Caro C www.carosnatch.com and lighting artist Elisa Artesero – www.elisaartesero.com The realisation of this work was an exhibition at the Yorkshire Dales National Park Museum in Hawes – the Dales Countryside Museum – in October 2016 – www.dalescountrysidemuseum.org.uk

-Preview of the work being produced as a result of a collaboration between Sarah Smith sculptor, Caro Churchill sound engineer/artist and Elisa Artesero light and text artist exploring our deep-rooted and changing relationship with nature.
-This project is based in the Yorkshire Dales National Park, and is supported by Arts Council England www.artscouncil.org.uk
+There is a film of the project available on YouTube https://www.youtube.com/watch?v=AdQX2gankdk and a short preview of the work produced as a result of a collaboration between Smith, Caro C and Elisa Artesero exploring our deep-rooted and changing relationship with nature can be seen below.
+This project was supported by Arts Council England www.artscouncil.org.uk

 PRESS RELEASE – May 2013